aristanetworks/avd/docs/contribution/authoring_eos_cli_config_gen.md

 2. Create the schema.
 3. Develop Jinja2 templates (eos and documentation).
 4. Run pre-commit to build schema and templates
-5. Validate With Molecule Tests
+5. Validate with molecule tests.
 6. Update documentation as needed.
 7. Run pre-commit checks to ensure compliance.
 8. Review all changes before submission.
-9. Raise a PR to the Arista AVD GitHub repository
+9. Raise a PR to the Arista AVD GitHub repository.

 ### Prepare development environment